 Add WordPress Archive Page Pagination

 At last but not least, you can add paginations to your WordPress archive pages.
 PostX offers three types of paginations which are Load More, Navigation, and Numeric.
 Moreover, you can switch between normal and numeric pagination.
-Moreover, you can switch between normal and ajax pagination within a single click.
+Moreover, you can switch between normal and ajax pagination with a single click.

 Now let’s see how you can add pagination to the archive pages of your WordPress site: